DiskDoubler

-DiskDoubler (DD) is a data compression utility for compressing files on the classic Mac OS platform.
-Unlike most such programs, which compress numerous files into a single archive for transmission, DiskDoubler compresses single files "in place" to save space on the drive.
-When a compressed file is opened, DiskDoubler decompresses the file before handing it off to the application for use.
-A later addition, AutoDoubler, adds background compression, finding and compressing files automatically when the computer is idle.
+DiskDoubler (DD) is a disk compression utility for classic Mac OS.
+Unlike a file compression utility that compresses files, directories and directory trees into a single archive file via user interaction, DiskDoubler compresses and decompresses files automatically, without user interaction.
+When an application reads a compressed file, DiskDoubler decompresses the data before providing it to the application.
+A later addition, AutoDoubler, adds background compression, compressing uncompressed files while the computer is otherwise idle.

 DiskDoubler was created by Terry Morse and Lloyd Chambers, fellow employees at a small software firm that went out of business in 1989.
 Chambers had already released a version of the Unix Compress utility on the Mac as MacCompress.
 While working on another "real" project, Chambers wrote DiskDoubler in his spare time.
 When demonstrating their new product at a local Mac store, they noticed that it was DiskDoubler that got all of the attention.
 It was first shown publicly at the San Francisco MacWorld Expo in April 1990 (normally in January, but delayed that year) and by the end of the show had sold 500 copies.
 By the summer they were selling 1000 copies a month.

 Realizing they needed real marketing muscle, they approached Symantec, who agreed to include it in their Symantec Utilities for Macintosh (SUM) package for a pittance.
 Unimpressed by the offer, they instead asked Guy Kawasaki to front them a $25,000 development loan, raised a similar amount on their own, and formed Salient Software.
 After four months sales were over $50,000 a month.
 When System 7 shipped in June 1991 sales took off, as the new system was rather hungry for drive space.
 The company was eventually sold to Fifth Generation Systems in 1992.
 They also repackaged it in a suite as SuperDoubler 4.0, including AutoDoubler, DiskDoubler, and a file-copy speedup known as CopyDoubler.
 For some time, DiskDoubler was the second-best selling product on the Mac, second only to After Dark, the popular screen saver.
 Fifth Generation was later sold, somewhat ironically, to Symantec, who re-released it as a fat binary as Norton DiskDoubler Pro 1.1.
 Symantec "sat" on the product and it slowly disappeared over the next year.